apike/allenpike.com/_posts/2019-02-28-podcast-episode-numbers.markdown

 ## 045: The Why Do You Care About This Allen Show – Ne...

-With iOS 11 and the new metadata, Apple built accommodations for episode numbers into the UI, allowing them to cleanly and consistently show numbers as part of the UI in contexts where it matters – such as serial shows – and _not_ show episode numbers in contexts where it very much doesn’t matter.
+With iOS 11 and the new metadata, Apple built accommodations for episode numbers into the UI, allowing them to cleanly and consistently show numbers in contexts where it matters – such as serial shows – and _not_ show episode numbers in contexts where it doesn’t matter.
 For an example, let's take a look at the Top Episodes list.

 <img src="/images/2019/podcasts-top-episodes.jpg" style="float: right; width: 300px">